Menu

 What is the best time to visit Lefkada?

-The best times to visit Lefkada are May-June and September-October when you'll enjoy perfect weather without the peak summer crowds.
-Spring offers temperatures of 20-25°C with green landscapes and reasonable prices, while fall provides warm water from summer heating and golden light.
-Summer (July-August) brings the warmest weather but also the biggest crowds and highest prices.
+The best times are May-June and September-October for perfect weather without peak crowds.
+Spring offers 20-25ยฐC temperatures with green landscapes, while fall provides warm water and golden light.
+Summer brings warmest weather but biggest crowds.

 How do I get to Lefkada from Athens?

-You can drive directly to Lefkada from Athens, which takes about 5.5 hours via a floating bridge - no ferry required.
+Drive directly from Athens in 5.5 hours via floating bridge - no ferry required.
 This makes Lefkada unique among Greek islands as it's accessible by car from mainland Greece.
-Alternatively, you can fly to nearby airports and then drive or take ground transportation to the island.
+Alternative flights to nearby airports available.

 How many days do I need in Lefkada?

-Plan for 3-5 days minimum to experience Lefkada properly.
-This gives you enough time to visit the famous beaches like Porto Katsiki and Egremni, explore Lefkada Town, and discover some of the quieter fishing villages.
-Many visitors find that even 5 days isn't quite enough to see everything the island offers.
+Plan 3-5 days minimum to visit famous beaches like Porto Katsiki and Egremni, explore Lefkada Town, and discover quieter fishing villages.
+Many visitors find even 5 days isn't enough to see everything.

 How much does a trip to Lefkada cost?